NevzatTalay/Project-Write-A-Data-Science-Blog-Post/README.md

 from sklearn.metrics import accuracy_score, confusion_matrix
 %matplotlib inline
 ```
+Use Jupyter Notebook to open file. **Exploring Stackoverflow_2017.ipynb""

 ## Project Motivation <a name="motivation"></a>
 * Where do global software developer salaries stand, and where does Turkey fit into this picture?